The McLaren F1 team has been involved in Formula 1 since 1966, making it the second oldest team still active in F1.

 Lando Norris

 2016 saw Norris take home many single-seater championship titles, including Formula Renault 2.0 Northern European Cup, Formula Renault 2.0 Eurocup and the Toyota Racing Series Championship.
-That same year Lando Norris won the McLaren Autosport BRDC Young Driver Award, a huge award for any upcoming racing driver.
+That same year, Lando Norris won the McLaren Autosport BRDC Young Driver Award, a huge award for any upcoming racing driver.
 From an early age, McLaren could spot the young driver’s potential.
-Every year Norris progressed more and more.
-Lando Norris went on to win the 2017 FIA Formula 3 European Championship which opened McLarens doors for him.
+Every year, Norris progressed more and more.
+Lando Norris won the 2017 FIA Formula 3 European Championship, which opened McLaren’s doors for him.

-In 2018, Norris was named the official test and reserve driver for the McLaren F1 team and that same year his success in Formula 3 also promoted Norris up to the Formula 2 Carlin team.
+In 2018, Norris was named the official test and reserve driver for the McLaren F1 team, and that same year, his success in Formula 3 also promoted Norris to the Formula 2 Carlin team.
 Norris had a very successful season driving in F2, placing second in the F2 European Championship.
-Lando Norris winning streaks and high performances lead him to progress into Formula 1.
+Lando Norris’s winning streaks and high performances led him to progress into Formula 1.
 After a year of brilliant driving, McLaren announced in 2018 that Lando Norris would join the team and partner with Carlos Sainz for the 2019 season.

-In his debut season for McLaren, the rookie performed very well, although he did fall short of points with 49 points compared to his teammate Carlos Sainz Jr’s 96.
+In his debut season for McLaren, the rookie performed very well, although he fell short of 49 points compared to his teammate Carlos Sainz Jr’s 96.
 This was due to mechanical issues and engine failures for the British driver.
-Lando finished the season with three consecutive finishes gaining points and his performance was rewarded with a multi-year contract for McLaren.
+Lando finished the season with three consecutive finishes, gaining points, and his performance was rewarded with a multi-year contract for McLaren.
 This contract would last until 2022.
-Lando Norris’ first season with McLaren was a good indication of what was to come of the young driver and his second season with McLaren didn’t disappoint.
+Lando Norris’s first season with McLaren was a good indication of what was to come of the young driver, and his second season with McLaren didn’t disappoint.

-At the first race of the 2020 season, Norris got his first ever podium in Formula 1 and with McLaren, finishing third at the Austrian Grand Prix after a grid penalty for Hamilton pushed him up.
-Lando finished the season with 97 points and alongside teammate Sainz Jr. helped McLaren to P3 in the Constructors’ Championship.
+At the first race of the 2020 season, Norris got his first podium in Formula 1 and with McLaren, finishing third at the Austrian Grand Prix after a grid penalty for Hamilton pushed him up.
+Lando finished the season with 97 points, and alongside teammate Sainz Jr., he helped McLaren to P3 in the Constructors’ Championship.

-2021 saw a new partnership with Daniel Ricciardo replacing Carlos Sainz Jr. Lando Norris had another good season with McLaren ending the season on 160 points, ahead of teammate Ricciardo who finished on 115 points.
+2021 saw a new partnership with Daniel Ricciardo replacing Carlos Sainz Jr. Lando Norris had another excellent season with McLaren, ending the season with 160 points, ahead of teammate Ricciardo, who finished with 115 points.
 Norris got four podium finishes and placed 6th in the drivers standings, the best finish in his F1 career.
 Although Ricciardo and Norris’ points failed to put McLaren in the top three for Constructors, they did give McLaren their first 1-2 podium finish in over 10 years at the Italian Grand Prix.

-Although the 2022 season isn’t finished yet, it has been revealed that Lando Norris has signed a contract extension with McLaren until 2025.
-At the Emilia Romagna Grand Prix in Imola, Lando Norris placed third with his best finish of the 2022 season.
-This finish was surprising considering that McLarens MCL36 car performance hasn’t been on par with the other cars in Formula one this year.
+Although the 2022 season isn’t over yet, it has been revealed that Lando Norris has signed a contract extension with McLaren until 2025.
+At the Emilia Romagna Grand Prix in Imola, Lando Norris placed third, his best finish of the 2022 season.
+This finish was surprising, considering McLaren’s MCL36 car performance hasn’t been on par with the other cars in Formula One this year.

 Daniel Ricciardo

-Daniel Ricciardo, self-acclaimed “Honey Badger” has had a career in Formula 1 for over 10 years.
-Ricciardo, like many other Formula 1 drivers, began his career with karting.
-At 15 years of age, Ricciardo joined Formula Ford and through this he won a scholarship into the 2006 Formula BMW Asia series.
-In his debut season, Daniel won two races and a pole position, ending the year in third place.
+Daniel Ricciardo, self-acclaimed “Honey Badger”, has had a career in Formula 1 for over 10 years.
+Like many other Formula 1 drivers, Ricciardo began his career with karting.
+At 15 years of age, Ricciardo joined Formula Ford, and through this, he won a scholarship into the 2006 Formula BMW Asia series.
+Daniel won two races and a pole position in his debut season, ending the year in third place.
 The Australian driver made the big move to Europe in 2007 to race in Formula Renault 2.0 Italy.

-The following year Daniel Ricciardo won the Formula Renault 2.0 WEC title and in 2009 he won the British Formula 3 title.
+Daniel Ricciardo won the Formula Renault 2.0 WEC title the following year; in 2009, he won the British Formula 3 title.
 After winning the F3 title, Ricciardo made his F1 testing debut at the Circuito de Jerez, testing for Red Bull Racing.
 Ricciardo topped the timesheets, clocking the fastest time of the test.
-Daniels driving at Jerez led him to be noticed and go on to take the test and reserve seat at Toro Rosso for 2010 and the Aussie also made the move to Formula Renault 3.5.
+Daniels driving at Jerez led him to be noticed and go on to take the test and reserve a seat at Toro Rosso for 2010.
+The Aussie also made the move to Formula Renault 3.5.

-After an impressive performance at the World Series, Toro Rosso rewarded Ricciardo with regular FP1 appearances in 2011, for the first half of the season.
-For the second half of that same year Ricciardo was contracted to HR.In 2012 Daniel moved to Toro Rosso, where he made his place in F1 clear with many great performances throughout his two seasons with the team, scoring 13 out of the 39 races he took part in.
-In 2014, Daniel Ricciardo was promoted to the Red Bull Racing team for the 2014 season.
+After an impressive performance at the World Series, Toro Rosso rewarded Ricciardo with regular FP1 appearances in 2011 for the first half of the season.
+For the second half of that same year, HR contracted Ricciardo.
+2012, Daniel moved to Toro Rosso, where he made his place in F1 clear with many outstanding performances throughout his two seasons, scoring 13 out of the 39 races he participated in.
+2014 Daniel Ricciardo was promoted to the Red Bull Racing team for the 2014 season.

-In his debut season with Red Bull Racing, the Aussie produced outstanding performances throughout, with three victories, including his first F1 win at the Canadian Grand Prix.
+In his debut season with Red Bull Racing, the Aussie performed outstandingly, winning three races, including his first F1 win at the Canadian Grand Prix.
 Daniel Ricciardo finished an incredible third in the Drivers’ Championship.
-Over the course of Daniels 4 years with Red Bull Racing, he won many races and finished third in the Drivers’ Championship twice.
+Throughout his four years with Red Bull Racing, Daniels won many races and finished third in the Drivers’ Championship twice.

-In 2016, Ricciardo took his first pole position at the Monaco Grand Prix and two years later he won the Monaco Grand Prix after battling with a car that was down on power and failing breaks.
-After a successful career with Red Bull Racing, Ricciardo moved to Renault where he scored a couple of podiums during his two seasons with the team.
+In 2016, Ricciardo took his first pole position at the Monaco Grand Prix, and two years later, he won the Monaco Grand Prix after battling with a car down on power and failing breaks.
+After a successful career with Red Bull Racing, Ricciardo moved to Renault, where he scored a couple of podiums during his two seasons with the team.

-In Daniels first season with the McLaren F1 team in 2021, the Aussie driver finished 8th in teh drivers’ standings with 115 points.
-Daniel has become the most experienced Australian F1 driver in the history of Formula 1.
-During his debut season with McLaren, Ricciardo gave McLaren their first victory since 2012 with his amazing victory at the Italian Grand Prix.
-This made it his 8th career win and during his first season his also took fastest lap at Monza, the 16th of his career.
+In Daniels’s first season with the McLaren F1 team in 2021, the Aussie driver finished 8th in the drivers’ standings with 115 points.
+Daniel has become the most experienced Australian F1 driver in Formula 1 history.
+During his debut season with McLaren, Ricciardo gave McLaren their first victory since 2012 with his fantastic victory at the Italian Grand Prix.
+This made it his 8th career win, and during his first season, he also took the fastest lap at Monza, the 16th of his career.

-In 2022, it was revealed that Daniel Ricciardo would no longer be a part of the McLaren F1 team with 2021 Formula 2 Champion, Oscar Piastri.
-Daniel Riccardo has been named as Red Bull Racings Reserve Driver for the 2023 season.
-Hopefully we will get to see the Honey Badger in action at some point next year.
+In 2022, it was revealed that Daniel Ricciardo would no longer be a part of the McLaren F1 team with 2021 Formula 2 Champion Oscar Piastri.
+Daniel Riccardo has been named Red Bull Racings Reserve Driver for the 2023 season.
+Hopefully, we will see the Honey Badger in action sometime next year.

 McLaren F1 Car 2022

-At the beginning for 2022, the McLaren F1 team released their F1 car for the coming season, the MCL36.
-The new car has not only a new colour but a new style.
-The MCL36 has the bright papaya orange of McLaren dominating the exteriors with light blue compliment it.
-All F1 cars have seen significant changes this year due to regulations that were put in place, this is no different for the MCL36.
-In an attempt to climb back up the ranks of Formula one the MCL36 has pull rod front suspension and rear push rod design.
+At the beginning of 2022, the McLaren F1 team released their F1 car for the coming season, the MCL36.
+The new vehicle has not only a new colour but a new style.
+The MCL36 has the bright papaya orange of McLaren dominating the exteriors, and a light blue compliments it.
+All F1 cars have seen significant changes this year due to regulations put in place; this is no different for the MCL36.
+In an attempt to climb back up the ranks of Formula One, the MCL36 has a pull-rod front suspension and rear pushrod design.

 McLaren F1 Drivers